Kenston Local School DIstrict Receives Auditor of State Award with Distinction

-Columbus – A recent financial audit of the Kenston Local School District (Cuyahoga County) by Auditor of State Dave Yost’s office has returned a clean audit report.
-The Kenston Local School District’s excellent record keeping has earned it the Auditor of State Award with Distinction, which was presented by Auditor Yost today.
+Columbus – A recent financial audit of the Kenston Local School District (Geauga County) by Auditor of State Dave Yost’s office has returned a clean audit report.
+The Kenston Local School District’s excellent record keeping has earned it the Auditor of State Award with Distinction.

-“While a school’s primary concern is its students, it must also remain accountable to taxpayers,” Auditor Yost said.
-“Accurate record keeping is clearly a priority for Kenston Local Schools, and I am proud to present this award to the district.”
+“While a school district’s primary concern is its students, it must also remain accountable to its taxpayers,” Auditor Yost said.
+“Accurate record-keeping is clearly a priority for Kenston Local Schools, and I am proud to present this award to the district.”

 The Auditor of State Award with Distinction is presented to local governments and school districts upon the completion of a financial audit.
 Entities that receive the award meet the following criteria of a “clean” audit report:

 - The entity must file timely financial reports with the Auditor of State’s office in the form of a CAFR (Comprehensive Annual Financial Report);

 - The audit report does not contain any findings for recovery, material citations, material weaknesses, significant deficiencies, Single Audit findings or questioned costs;

 - The entity’s management letter contains no comments related to: